Comment les Vers à Soie Produisent la Soie

 Mulberry trees are grown in plantations located near the silkworm factories.
 The ideal is to have several varieties to spread out the harvests.
 The leaves are collected manually before being chopped to feed the worms.

-Each silkworm consumes around 1 kg of leaves to produce 10 to 15 grams of cocoon!
+Each silkworm consumes approximately 1 kg of leaves to produce 10 to 15 grams of cocoon!

-As specialists in cocooning and relaxation clothing, we know how difficult it is to obtain a textile that is resistant, supple and soft at the same time.
+As specialists in cocooning and relaxation clothing, we know how difficult it is to obtain a textile that is both resistant, supple and soft.
 Silk has these qualities thanks to the remarkable biological process carried out by the silkworm.

 — Geoffrey, Founder of The Oversized Hoodie®